steven-outteridge/steve-nginx-demo/README.md

 Overview and install
 --------------------

-A vagrant CentOS virtual host is created using virtulbox with a static private IP of 192.168.0.233 then the nginx microservice provisioned via ansible.
+A vagrant CentOS virtual host is created using virtulbox with a static private IP of 192.168.0.233 then the nginx microservice is provisioned via ansible.
 The provison includes:
 -installing and starting docker and docker-compose
 -copying Dockerfile docker-compose.yml and basic index.html to the virt